UPPS 04.01.11 - Risk Management of Information Resources

-At the discretion of the ISO (or designee), renewals and continued use of “grandfathered” systems that have been determined to present low levels of risk may be approved, contingent on the completion of a formal evaluation.
+At the discretion of the CISO (or designee), renewals and continued use of “grandfathered” systems that have been determined to present low levels of risk may be approved, contingent on the completion of a formal evaluation.

 Test functions shall be kept either physically or logically separate from production functions.
 Copies of production data shall not be used for testing unless all personnel involved in testing are authorized access to the production data or all confidential information has been removed from the test copy (see NIST 800-53 SC).

 Appropriate information security and audit controls shall be incorporated into new systems.
 Each phase of systems acquisition or development shall incorporate corresponding development or assurances of security controls.
 The movement of system components through various life cycle phases shall be tracked, and, more specifically, the movement of any software component into production shall be logged (see NIST 800-53 SA).